 Part #2: The client thought better

-As the team was developing the product, the client-focused on creating a marketing plan and attracting potential investors.
+As the team was developing the product, the client focused on creating a marketing plan and attracting potential investors.
 He started sketching some design elements.
 It was the digital equivalent of a napkin drawing, something to put his thoughts in order.

 Part #3: A very disappointing child

-Fast forward a couple of weeks, we had the first delivery.
+Fast forward a couple of weeks, and we had the first delivery.
 The client wasn’t pleased with the design.
 His expectations were far different from what the team showcased him.
 Well, fathers are always a bit confused when they see the first ultrasound.
 At just a few weeks, Charlie looked to him less like a baby and more like a froglet.
 Therefore, Mark had a lot of anxiety about it.

 Part #4: The first steps in life

 The product now had an MVP that looked and felt friendly to the user.
-It was still missing features, which is a hard sell to potential investors.
-It was hard to differentiate our product from other competitors’ products without adding more features.
+It was still missing features, a hard sell to potential investors.
+It was hard to differentiate our product from competitors’ products without adding more features.
 Investors were reluctant to fund the project.
 The team expected too much and got hit by the reality of the market.

 It was time for a critical meeting with the client to discuss the product’s future.
-By the end of the meeting, we decided to trust Eduard’s idea and became business partners in the fintech product.
+By the end of the session, we decided to trust Eduard’s idea and became business partners in the fintech product.

 After implementing the new changes, the team presented their project to several conferences and successfully attracted investors.
 They used the funds for further development and marketing.